 - 19. Credit for Employing National Guard Members.
 You may qualify for this credit if you are an employer who has an employee that is a member of the Arizona National Guard if the employee is placed on active duty.
 Use Form 333 to figure this credit. - 20.
 Motion Picture Credits.
-A credit is available to motion picture production companies that produce motion pictures, commercials, music videos, or television series completely or partially in Arizona.
-A tax credit for investments in motion picture infrastructure projects in Arizona is also available.
-Use Form 334 to figure this credit. - 21.
+The motion picture credit was effective from and after December 31, 2005 through December 31, 2010.
+However, if a motion picture production company submitted its application for preapproval for motion picture production credits before December 31, 2010, the department will allow qualified expenses incurred after December 31, 2010, as long as the expenses are incurred during the required 24-month period provided in the pre-approval issued by the Arizona Commerce Authority (or its predecessor), and all other requirements have been met.
+See Form 334 for more information. - 21.
 Credit for Solar Energy Devices Commercial or Industrial Applications.
 This credit is available to taxpayers that install solar energy devices for commercial, industrial or other nonresidential applications in Arizona.
 Use Form 336 to figure this credit. - 22.
 Credit for Investment in Qualified Small Businesses.
 You may qualify for this credit if you made an investment in a qualified small business.
 Use Form 338 to figure this credit. - 23.
 Credit for Water Conservation Systems.
 You may qualify for this credit if you installed a qualifying water conservation system in your residence located in Arizona.
 Use Form 339 to figure this credit. - 24.
 Credit for Donations to the Military Family Relief Fund.
 You may qualify for this credit if you made a cash contribution to the Arizona Military Family Relief Fund during the taxable year.
-Use Form 340 to figure this credit.
+Use Form 340 to figure this credit. - 25.
+Renewable Energy Production Tax Credit.
+You may qualify for this credit if you produced electricity using renewable energy resources.
+Use Form 343 to figure this credit. - 26.
+Solar Liquid Fuel Credit.
+You may qualify for this credit if you incurred expenses for research and development costs associated with solar liquid fuel.
+Use Form 344 to figure this credit. - 27.
+Credit for New Employment.
+You may qualify for this credit if your business had a net increase in qualified employment positions after June 30, 2011.
+Use Form 345 to figure this credit.

 Compute your credit on the appropriate form.
-Then, if required, complete Form 301 and enter the amount from Form 301, line 59.
-The credits on line 30 cannot reduce your tax below zero.
+Then, if required, complete Form 301 and enter the amount from Form 301, line 65.
+The credits on line 29 cannot reduce your tax below zero.
 These credits are not refundable credits.